tdviet/fedcloudclient/README.md

     $ fedcloud site --help

 -   Read the [Quick start](https://docs.google.com/presentation/d/1aOdcceztXe8kZaIeVnioF9B0vIHLzJeklSNOdVCL3Rw/edit?usp=sharing)
-    for information about customization and advanced usages.
+    for more information about customizations and advanced usages.

 Using fedcloudclient as development library
 -------------------------------------------